xtpclark/pg_healthcheck2/README.md

 * **AI-Powered Recommendations**: Integrates with large language models (LLMs) like Google Gemini or OpenAI to provide intelligent, prioritized, and actionable recommendations based on a holistic view of the collected data.
 * **Flexible AI Execution**: Supports both integrated (online) AI analysis during report generation and offline/separate AI processing for environments with network restrictions (e.g., corporate VPNs).
 * **Test Case Generation**: Includes a script (`create_test_cases.sh`) to easily populate a test database with diverse scenarios for comprehensive testing.
-* **Platform-Aware Advice**: Provides general and platform-specific best practices (e.g., for AWS RDS/Aurora, Instaclustr, NetApp ANF).
+* **Platform-Aware Advice**: Provides general and platform-specific best practices (e.g., for AWS RDS/Aurora, and others).

 ## 3. Installation and Setup